I know many of you already love my vegan brownie recipe. Well, so do I. It took me years to develop to get it where it is today.

 - Preheat oven to 160C fan/180C conventional

-- Now start whisking the chickpea water using an electric whisk for about 10 minutes, until you start to see stiff peaks forming (as if you were making meringue).
+- Now start whisking the chickpea water using a mixer (or electric hand whisk) for about 10 minutes, until you start to see stiff peaks forming (as if you were making meringue).
 Test that the mix is semi-solid and won't fall on your head if you tip it upside down!

 - Once stiff, start whisking in the sugar one spoonful at a time so that it slowly incorporates and maintains its firmness.
 It should end up looking shiny and stiff.